 If you’ve been referred by another professional, such as a physician or attorney, notes about why they did so can be helpful.
 If a teacher suggested that your child undergo psychotherapy, you might bring in report cards or notes from his or her teacher.
 Your psychotherapist can also call these professionals for additional information if you give written permission.
 Records from previous psychotherapy or psychological testing can also help your new psychotherapist get a better sense of you.

-If you’re on any medications, jot down which medications and what dosage so your psychotherapist can have that information.
+Important!
+If you’re going to your first appointment, remember that if you’re on any medications, jot down which medications and what dosage so your psychotherapist can have that information.

 It can be difficult to remember everything that happens during a psychotherapy session.
 A notebook can help you capture your psychotherapist’s questions or suggestions and your own questions and ideas.
 Jotting a few things down during your session can help you stay engaged in the process.